Lympne light aircraft trials: 1926

 Competitors No.s 5, 8 and 11 did not arrive in time for the elimination trials.
 The Missel Thrush did, but was out even before the start of the elimination test, badly damaged in an accident begun with undercarriage failure.
 The elimination trials did not reduce the field as severely as in 1924, but three aircraft (No.1, 12 and 15) were disqualified after suffering undercarriage failures in the flying tests.
 These tests involved a pair of five-minute flights over the airfield, including a figure of eight, the first flown from one cockpit and the second from the other.
 All the entrants passed the weight checks, the dismantle-house-reassemble test, similar to that undertaken in 1924 and the more demanding take off test.

 So on Sunday, nine machines started the trials proper.
-On each of the six days, competitors flew several laps of courses mostly involving towns or landmarks along or near the Kent and Sussex coastline, and usually involving either three or six laps totalling between 300–400 miles.
+On each of the six days, competitors flew several laps of courses mostly involving towns or landmarks along or near the Kent and Sussex coastline, and usually involving either three or six laps totalling between 300 and 400 miles.
 Friday's course was an exception, a two lap flight on a 106-mile circuit from Lympne to the south London airport at Croydon.
 By Thursday morning the field had been reduced to four, the two Cygnets with No.6 leading, followed by the Brownie and then the Pixie.
 Two days more flying left this order unchanged; final figures of merit were 1.105, 0.907, 0.850 and 0.773 respectively.

 Prize winners So the factory entered Hawker Cygnet, flown by Paul Bulman took the £3,000 winner's prize, the RAE Aero Club Cygnet flown by J.S.
 Chick the £1,500 for second place and the Bristol Brownie £500 for third.
 All three aircraft used the Cherub engine.
 If placings had been determined by fuel consumed rather than the figure of merit, the order would have been unchanged, and Bulman flew his Cygnet significantly faster (68.36 mph or 101.0 km/h) over the 1,994 miles of the course than anyone else.